-- 1. To send 250 school desks to the island along with books and clothing. - 2.
-To establish a scholarship to allow some students to travel to the mainland and complete years 11 and 12 of high school - 3.
+- 1. To manufacture 250 school desks using the tools provided by the Kiriwina Aid Program and local materials. - 2.
+To establish a scholarship to allow some students advance their education through high school and teachers college. - 3.
 Fund toilet paper and other products to ensure the sustainability of the original aid package.

-Alan Lunghusen alan@lunghusen.com\0488 033 133 Rotary Club of Rowville Lysterfield
+Alan Lunghusen alan@lunghusen.com_0488 033 133 Rotary Club of Rowville Lysterfield